Pakistan swears in new parliament amid chaotic scenes as Imran Khan supporters protest vote count - ExBulletin

 ISLAMABAD (AP) Pakistan's National Assembly swore in newly elected members of parliament on Thursday amid a chaotic scene as allies of jailed former Prime Minister Imran Khan shouted and protested against what they claim was a rigged election.

-Lawmakers from Khan’s Pakistan Tehreek-e-Insaf party repeatedly chanted “Vote thief!” while Shehbaz Sharif, who is expected to form the next government, entered parliament with his brother Nawaz Sharif.
+Lawmakers from Khan’s Pakistan Tehreek-e-Insaf party repeatedly chanted “Vote thief!” » as Shehbaz Sharif, who is expected to form the next government, entered parliament with his brother Nawaz Sharif.
 Both men are former prime ministers.

 Outgoing National Assembly Speaker Raja Pervez Ashraf administered oath to the new lawmakers at noon.